IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/README.md

 5. Press ``Select backup``  and choose the storage account and container with the bacpack.
 Then select the bacpac
 6. Make sure to choose the Basic service tier with max data size of 0,5 GB

-The importing of the bacpac can easily take 10 minutes, so we'll do something else in the meantime
+The importing of the bacpac can easily take 10 minutes, so we'll do something else in the meantime.
+You can view the progress of the database import by going to the database and scrolling down to see the notifications.
+Press ``You have 1 ongoing operation``.

 ### 3a Deploy to App service with Visual Studio